google/flatbuffers/docs/source/Compiler.md

 -   `--gen-mutable` : Generate additional non-const accessors for mutating FlatBuffers in-place.

+    `--gen-object-api` : Generate an additional object-based API.
+This API is more convenient for object construction and mutation than the base API, at the cost of efficiency (object allocation).
+Recommended only to be used if other options are insufficient.

 -   `--gen-onefile` :  Generate single output file (useful for C#)

 -   `--gen-all`: Generate not just code for the current schema files, but